 Simple English definitions for legal terms

-Read a random definition: saving
+Read a random definition: black rent

 A fluctuating clause is a part of a contract that allows for the price to change based on certain conditions.
 For example, if taxes or operating costs go up, the price of the contract may also go up.
 This can also apply to alimony payments in a divorce agreement, where the payments may increase if certain events happen, like a cost-of-living increase or a salary increase for the person paying the alimony.
 In the oil and gas industry, a fluctuating clause may allow for the base price of gas to be adjusted as the market changes.
 This clause is also called an escalation clause.